PublicHealthDataGeek/PublicHealthDataGeek.github.io/research_page.md

 ## 2. Transport for Data Science.
 This module introduced Transport Data Science and R.
-Here is the code for my assignment [code Rmd](/docs/940065422 TDS main report.Rmd).
-And the html of it [html TDS](/docs/940065422_TDS_main_report.html).
-This file contains the code for interactive map versions of the figures in the assignment [Interactive map code] (/docs/940065422 Interactive map code.R).
+Here is the code for my assignment [code Rmd](/docs/940065422 TDS main report.Rmd) And the html of it [html TDS](/docs/940065422_TDS_main_report.html) This file contains the code for interactive map versions of the figures in the assignment [Interactive map code] (/docs/940065422 Interactive map code.R)